 New Population and Economic Forecasts

-SEWRPC has begun the work of updating and extending its long-range forecasts of population, households, and employment in the Region.
-Currently, SEWRPC projections are for the period from 2000 to 2035.
-The new forecasts are being prepared for the period from 2010 to 2050. more
+SEWRPC has completed the work of updating and extending its long-range forecasts of population, households, and employment in the Region.
+The new forecasts are for the period from 2010 to 2050. more

 2010 Census Data